Via First-Year Orientation

 At SXU, we recognize the belief of multi-dimensional families and embrace that family structures include families of origin and families of choice.
 We are here to serve all families including parents, guardians, grandparents, siblings and other supporters in the lives of our students.

 Your session will include presentations from SXU faculty, staff, students and current SXU families!
 The presentations will feature information on academics, financial aid, available resources and services, how to support your SXU student, and general student life.
-The Via for Families program runs the same day as your student's session, but is primarily separate from the student programing.
-Some sessions do coincide, so please plan to attend the entire day.
+The Via for Families program runs the same day as your student's session, but is mostly separate from the student sessions.
+Family programming is held in the morning, with optional afternoon sessions and activities.
+Students, however, should plan to attend the entire day.

 Via for Families Registration